| Trip Name | From | Days | Summary |

 Alaska expedition cruises provide an immersive way to explore the state’s remote coastlines, glaciers, and wilderness.
 Unlike larger ships, an Alaskan cruise takes place aboard small vessels designed to access narrow fjords, quiet bays, and secluded inlets.
 This flexibility allows visits to remarkable places like Glacier Bay, Misty Fjords National Monument, and the scenic waterways of the Inside Passage.
 Many Alaska expedition cruise itineraries also connect with inland destinations such as Denali National Park.

-A key highlight of expedition cruises Alaska travelers enjoy is the opportunity for active exploration.
+A key highlight of expedition cruises that Alaska travelers enjoy is the opportunity for active exploration.
 Guided outings often include hiking forest trails, kayaking along glacier-carved shores, and Zodiac excursions for wildlife viewing.
 While sightings are never guaranteed, you may spot humpback whales, bald eagles, sea otters, or brown bears during a cruise to Alaska.

 Alaska cruise ports play an important role in shaping your overall itinerary, from where your journey begins to the destinations you explore along the way.
 Many travelers start their trip from the Pacific Northwest, with popular routes like Seattle to Alaska cruises and Vancouver to Alaska cruises, both offering convenient access and scenic sailings through the Inside Passage.
 Once in Alaska, expedition cruises visit a mix of well-known port towns and remote wilderness areas, each offering unique cultural experiences, rich history, and access to outdoor adventures.
 Below are some of the most common Alaska cruise ports and towns you may visit: